ecmendenhall/connect-a-caml/README.md

 $ opam install ounit
 ```

+Once you've installed these requirements by hand, try Rake again.
+If it fails:

 Build specs (from the project directory):
 ```
 $ ocamlbuild Spec.native -pkg ounit -pkg Str -Is src,spec -use-ocamlfind